mafda/augmented_reality_101/README.md

 # Augmented Reality 101

-The development of areas such as computer vision, image processing, and computer graphics, allow the introduction of technologies such as **Augmented Reality**.
+The development of areas such as *computer vision*, *image processing*, and *computer graphics*, allow the introduction of technologies such as **Augmented Reality**.

-[Azuma](https://www.cs.unc.edu/~azuma/ARpresence.pdf) defines **Augmented Reality** as a technology that adds computer-generated virtual content to real-world views through devices.
+[Azuma](https://www.cs.unc.edu/~azuma/ARpresence.pdf) defines **Augmented Reality** as *"a technology that adds computer-generated virtual content to real-world views through devices"*.

 ## Augmented reality application

-Currently, the industry is investing in different frameworks as [ARCore](https://developers.google.com/ar/discover), [ARKit](https://developer.apple.com/augmented-reality/), and [Vuforia](https://developer.vuforia.com/), among others, which provide the community more accessible technologies.
+ In this repository, I want to present a **basic implementation** that projects on the screen a 3D model aligned (orientation and translation) to a predefined flat surface.

-However, in this repository, I want to present a basic implementation that projects on the screen a 3D model aligned (orientation and translation) to a predefined flat surface.
+However, currently the industry is investing in different frameworks as [ARCore](https://developers.google.com/ar/discover), [ARKit](https://developer.apple.com/augmented-reality/), and [Vuforia](https://developer.vuforia.com/), among others, which provide the community more accessible technologies with more realistic results and experiences.

 The repository has two parts: